 THIS, TIMES A THOUSAND!

 You think you know a guy.
-After about a month of people screaming at us that A) Rick Perry is a monster, B) Rick Perry is going to be the next president, and C) Rick Perry has an elephant dong (OK, that was us yelling at us), the Texas governor’s Spider-from-Goodfellas-esque performance at last night Debatathon has effectively ended his campaign.
+After about a month of people screaming at us that A) Rick Perry is a monster, B) Rick Perry is going to be the next president, the Texas governor’s Spider-from-Goodfellas-esque performance at last night Debatathon has effectively ended his campaign.
 Seriously, it’s over.
 It’s done.
 Quit!
 The election cycle is spinning in overdrive this year* and despite the early acclaim, it’s looking more like Candidate Perry will soon be retired to the lint trap of national political history.
 Not that it’s all bad news for Republicans, who like their men blustery and willing to brow-beat fat cat social studies teachers: There’s still Chris Christie.. and he’s got the Bill Kristol stamp of approval.

 Next.
 Man.
 Up!